willjschmitt/joulia-webclient/README.md

 * [joulia-webserver](https://github.com/willjschmitt/joulia-webserver) - This project.
 * [joulia-controller](https://github.com/willjschmitt/joula-controller) - Brewhouse control system for controling the brewday operations.
 * joulia-fermentation - Planned project to control the femermentation operations.

+## Licensing
+Copyright 2016 William Schmitt.
+All Rights Reserved.

+The intention is to make this project open-sourced, but at this moment is maintained under personal copyright until a few things can be worked through.